A wave of research shows the achievement gap between poor children and

 higher-income children is growing wider.

 Children thrive in stable and nurturing environments, yet 43% of Bay Area children live in the instability caused by poverty.
 Their parents are underemployed, earn insufficient wages and struggle to make ends meet.
-United Way of the Bay Area is committed to ensuring that all children, no matter what their family income, zip code, race or country of origin is, have the opportunity to show up at school safe, well-fed, healthy and ready to learn.
+United Way of the Bay Area is committed to ensuring that all children, no matter what their family income, zip code, race or country of origin, have the opportunity to come to school safe, well-fed, healthy and ready to learn.

-We are committed to educating the public about education issues, particularly those that impact kids in poor communities.
-Our work focuses on community schools, a strategy that supports the complex needs of kids and families in poverty.
+We are committed to educating the public about education issues, particularly those that impact kids in low-income communities.
+Our work focuses on Community Schools, a strategy that supports the complex needs of kids and families in poverty.
 We are innovators in family economic support in community schools.
 Our grants support schools and districts who seek to start or improve their community school efforts.

 Sparkpoint in Community Schools

-United Way is bringing our expertise in financial stability by integrating our SparkPoint Centers with Community Schools to help families gain a stable financial footing while simultaneously supporting student's well-being and academic success.
+United Way is combining our expertise in financial stability and education by integrating our SparkPoint Centers with Community Schools to help families gain a stable financial footing while simultaneously supporting student's well-being and academic success.
 Learn more about Sparkpoint in Community Schools.

 Grants for Community Schools